CtrlK

 Trigger Term Quality

-Explicitly lists natural trigger phrases like 'ideogram security', 'ideogram secrets', 'secure ideogram', 'ideogram API key security', 'ideogram key rotation'.
-These are terms a user would naturally use when seeking this functionality, with good variation coverage.
+Explicitly lists natural trigger phrases like 'ideogram security', 'ideogram secrets', 'secure ideogram', 'ideogram API key security', 'ideogram key rotation' — these are terms a user would naturally say and cover good variations.

 3 / 3